jwilger/kookaburra/README.markdown

 the responsibility of the test implementation to ensure that the server is running.
 Take a look at Kookaburra's own integration specs for one example of how to achieve this for a [Rack-based] [Rack] application.
-(Note that you cannot easily start the application server in a seperate thread.
+(Note that you cannot easily start the application server in a separate thread.
 Because Ruby uses green threads, the HTTP library used in the APIDriver will block while making its requests and prevent the application server thread from responding.)